 What Is Manscaping?

-Manscaping is not just about shaving your body hair.
+Manscaping is not just about shaving your body hair or cutting your own hair at home.
 It’s about looking and feeling great.
 It’s about hygiene and keeping you clean and neat.

 Manscaping is also about taking pride in your appearance and being the best version of yourself you can be.

 Manscapers have made the choice to take positive steps in their life.
 They take control of their bodies and accentuate their best features.